TheRedstoneDEV-DE/JaviVoiceAssistant/README.md

 A multifunction and fully offline usable voice assistant written in Java

-Liecence Infomation of used libraries can be found [here] (https://theredstonedev-de.github.io/VoiceAssistant/target/site/)
+Liecence Infomation of used libraries can be found here: https://theredstonedev-de.github.io/VoiceAssistant/target/site/

 **Please Note:**